 When you’re going shopping in Lisbon, it might be good to have an idea of the prices first.
 In general, most items are very reasonably priced.
 Compared to other countries in Western Europe, the stores in Lisbon are affordable, but it depends on what you are buying.

 High-end products and famous brands will typically cost the same as elsewhere.
-Sometimes it can be cheaper, but prices will rarely differentiate with more than 10%.
+Sometimes it can be cheaper, but prices will rarely differentiate by more than 10%.
 So if you’re going to buy a Versace dress, a TAG Heuer watch, a MacBook, or a pair of Vans shoes, it will likely cost around the same as in your home country.

 Clothing from local brands can be very affordable though, and the quality is high.
 This applies to more than clothes: Portugal is also famous for its shoes, so this is a good place to buy new boots or dress shoes.
-You can find amazing shoes for under 100€ and above average quality shoes for under 50€.
+You can find amazing shoes for under 100€ and above-average quality shoes for under 50€.

 Books can be cheap or expensive, depending on where you go.
 Go to an authentic bookstore for the best prices and the best service.
 Even some very traditional Portuguese bookstores often have a small selection of books in English.